apache/arrow/docs/source/cpp/acero/developer_guide.rst

 schedules tasks (e.g. a source node) should stop producing new data.

-In addition to plan-wide cancellation, a node may call this method on its input if it has decided that it has recevied all the data that it needs.
+In addition to plan-wide cancellation, a node may call this method on its input if it has decided that it has received all the data that it needs.
 However, because of parallelism, a node may still receive a few calls to ``InputReceived`` after it has stopped its input.

 If any external reosurces are used then cleanup should happen as part of this call.